rehierl/node-tree-outliner/3-basic-design/3-5-0-design-6.md

 Section Node.parentSection
 ```

-Because of this unique reference, a node's parent section reflects
+Because of this unique reference, a node's parent section defines
 the context/location of a node with regards to the sections of a tree.

 **CLARIFICATION**